Accelerating iterative solvers via a two-dimensional minimum residual technique: Introduction

 \section{Introduction}

 We consider the solution of large linear systems of equations of the form

-where $A\in \mathbb{R}^{n\times n}$ is nonsingular, for a given right-hand side vector $b\in \mathbb{R}^n$.
-In particular, we focus on the case where $A$ is large and sparse (or data sparse), so that matrix-vector products with $A$ can be performed efficiently.
-Under these assumptions, iterative solution methods can be a valid alternative to direct approaches, see \cite{Saad}.
+where $A\in \mathbb{R}^{n\times n}$ is nonsingular, for a given right-hand side vector $b\in \mathbb{R}^n$. {We focus on the case where $A$ is large and sparse (or data sparse), so that matrix-vector products with $A$ can be performed efficiently; apart from this, we make no assumptions on the structure or spectral properties of $A$.} Under these assumptions, iterative solution methods can be a valid alternative to direct approaches, see \cite{Saad}.
 In particular, Krylov subspace methods such as the (preconditioned) Generalized Minimal Residual (GMRES) method have been among the most effective and popular iterative solvers.
 As is known, most Krylov methods need the computation of an orthonormal basis for the Krylov subspace, which can be costly.
 On the other hand, stationary iterative solvers do not necessitate orthogonalization, but they may converge too slowly or fail to converge entirely in the absence of acceleration techniques.
 Here, a class of two-step iterative methods is considered.
 We combine this type of methods with a two-dimensional minimum residual technique, with the goal of speeding up the convergence of two-step iterative methods for solving \eqref{main}.

 In order to describe our approach in more detail, we first introduce some background notions and review some results from the literature.
 Given a matrix $W\in \mathbb{R}^{n\times n}$, the symmetric and skew-symmetric parts of $W$ are respectively defined by